snan/bggapi/README.md

 ----
  Usage

  Use BoardGameGeek and call the functions as seen in example.pl.
+These will from version 0.3 return hashrefs.
 ----
  Todo

+ Move all Requests to LWP:UserAgent instead of LWP::Simple.
  Move callBggApi to a main class to inherit from.
  Better search.
- Get forum api to work
+ Skip none boardgames/expansions from getCollection Add Status to return hash from getCollection
+ Add forum support
+ Add Tests
 ----

  License